AcklenAvenue/kata-starter-dotnet-core/new-instructions.md

   - separate sections for production code and unit tests.
   - a way to run the unit tests using some easy method
   - one failing unit test and one passing unit test to prove your test runner is working.
 Both unit tests should execute code from your production code section.
+  - Enable auto-save so that all viewers can see updates in almost-real-time.

 ## Starting the Pair Session